Key scholarship details

 Eligibility

-This award is open to all students studying in the MDHS faculty.
+This award is open to all students studying in the Faculty of Medicine, Dentistry and Health Sciences.

 Selection criteria